natenorberg/monstercheckout_rails/README.md

 ###1.2
 Eventually, the product should be enhanced by replacing a few of the static pages (such as the lab monitor views) with AngularJS apps.
-Files that are candidates to be replaced with AngularJS implementations will be tagged with `ng-candidate` in a comment in the html.erb files.
+I might just use this along with the ionic framework to create a mobile app while I'm at it